thienantran/thienantran/README.md

 Find a way to enjoy what you do.
 It's important to do things and try things.

-🤖I hacked and jailbroke some AI models.
-I've been mainly focusing on learning the contents for Cyber/Information Security engineering recently.
+🤖Got to work on alot of cool projects and meet some inspirational people.
-Currently i'm at Northrop Grumman as a Systems Engineer Intern.
+Currently i'm at Northrop Grumman.

-🥔Goal: To become a potato farmer.
+🥔Goal: To have a farm and enjoy my time with those around me.
+I am very thankful for those who have uplifted me my entire life.
+I hope that in the future I can give back to them.

+I also play Yugioh now.

 Here is my blog.
 https://teddytran.bearblog.dev/